MLHale/CYBR8480/modules/hybrid-app-part3/README.md

 [Top](#table-of-contents)

 ### Advert integration
 Conceptually, we will include code that will load advertisements when our app loads, and display them to the user.
-The ad server we've selected exposes an advert API endpoint at ```hybridapp.mlhale.com/api/adverts/```.
+The ad server we've selected exposes an advert API endpoint at ```hybridapp.mlhale.com/api/ads/```.
 This endpoint shows all available advertisements - allowing them to be consumed by a mobile app (or any other web app).
 A single advert is structured as follows:

 id: &lt;a unique primary key&gt;
 name: &lt;an internal name that identifies who contributed the advert&gt;
+creator: &lt;the individual who created the advert&gt;
 payload: &lt;the raw HTML to be injected into the consuming web app or mobile app&gt;

-Each consuming app must contain a div with id ```advert``` and the app must include javascript to insert the add payload into this div.
+Each consuming app must contain a div with id ```adverts``` and the app must include javascript to insert the add payload into this div.

 specifically, the ad server requires the following code be inserted into the &lt;body&gt; tag of apps that wish to use its ads.